vapor/docs/4.0/docs/async.md

 ```

 !!! warning
     Vapor expects that route closures will stay on `req.eventLoop`.
-If you hops threads, you must ensure access to `Request` and the final response future all happen on the request's event loop.
+If you hop threads, you must ensure access to `Request` and the final response future all happen on the request's event loop.

 Outside of route closures, you can get one of the available event loops via `Application`.